| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 impact you’re having on a daily basis is not as far reaching as you’d

-like.
 The SOC team at Brier & Thorn felt the same way before deploying USM.

 Brier & Thorn is a global IT risk management firm that supports